asntech/intervene/README.md

 Introduction
 ============
-InterVene is a tool for intersection and visualization of multiple genomic region sets.
+Intervene is a tool for intersection and visualization of multiple genomic region sets.

 Installation
 ============